isomerpages/enterprisesg-switch/_switch-2023/Year Long Innovation/Overview.md

 As part of the SWITCH experience, live and on-demand innovation-centric sessions featured in our year-long innovation programme are hosted on the SWITCH Attendee Hub throughout the year.

-Catch up on a series of online seminars, workshops, discussion panels, fireside chats and nerworking opportunities on the SWITCH platform to reach your desired connections.
+Catch up on a series of online seminars, workshops, discussion panels, fireside chats and networking opportunities on the SWITCH platform to reach your desired connections.

 For more information, click [here](https://switchsg.org/2023/programmes/year-long/).